captbaritone/webamp/README.md

 I've tried to make it possible to include Winamp2-js in your own project.

-See the [ussage documentation](./docs/ussage.md) for more information.
+See the [usage documentation](./docs/usage.md) for more information.

 ## Development